Cheapest Electricity Prices in Ireland.

 Switch and Save Every Year

-Even if you already switched your electricity supplier more than a year ago – it is worth your while switching again.
+Even if you already switched your electricity supplier more than a year ago – it is worthwhile switching again.
 You should treat energy supply like insurance, shop around and look for the cheapest electricity deal once a year.
 Loyalty does not pay.

 The main energy price comparison sites sometimes don’t automatically include cashback offers in their calculations.
 The figures in the table above do include all cashback offers.